Brendan O'Connor (media personality): Role in the Bertie-era Irish property bubble

+Other

 O'Connor supported the 2003 invasion of Iraq by the United States government.

 In early 2004, O'Connor enraged some of his colleagues by strongly supporting management during an industrial relations crisis over forced redundancy.

 The Saturday Night Show

 In 2010, O'Connor began hosting TV chat programme The Saturday Night Show on RTÉ One.
 His controversial interview with Michael Barrymore brought him to the attention of the British press.
 His interview with Oliver Callan, during which the impressionist announced he was gay, brought him to the attention of the international press.

 On 14 March 2015, O'Connor announced without warning live on air his resignation as host of The Saturday Night Show and that the show would finish for good at the end of that series on 30 May 2015.

 Personal life

 O'Connor married Sarah Caden in 1999.
 She is also a journalist with the Sunday Independent and she is the daughter of John Caden, an independent television producer.
 The couple have two children, a daughter, born in early 2008, Anna and a daughter born in August 2010, Mary.
 O'Connor wrote about her diagnosis with Down syndrome in his Sunday Independent column in September 2010, drawing a warm response from readers.

 O'Connor tested positive for COVID-19 in March 2022.